brandonrobertz/virtualcurrency-trading-alerts/README.md

 `./trade_alert.py gox 300 500 audio --audiofile ./notify.wav`

 Audio is played using command line tools.
+You can specify a specific player with the `--player` command.
+For example, if you want to play an audio file using `/usr/bin/parole`, you should use `--player /usr/bin/parole`.
+You can also specify command line arguments.
+The audio file will be tacked onto the end of the specified command as an argument.
+You can also let the tool search for a suitable player automatically.
 Currently tools are tried in the following order:

 ### Linux